-The Wildcat Sanctuary (TWS) is a 501(c)(3) non-profit, no-kill rescue facility located in Sandstone, MN.
+The Wildcat Sanctuary (TWS) is a 501(c)(3) non-profit rescue facility located in Sandstone, MN.
 TWS provides a natural sanctuary to wild cats in need and inspires change to end the captive wildlife crisis.
 TWS is funded solely on private donations.
 The Sanctuary is a rescue organization and not open to the public.
 Combining natural and spacious habitats with a life free of exhibition, TWS allows all residents to live wild at heart.
 TWS is committed to public education about the captive wildlife crisis in order to create a world where animal sanctuaries are no longer needed.
 As a true sanctuary, we do not buy, breed, sell or exhibit animals.
-The Wildcat Sanctuary is accredited by the American Sanctuary Association and the Global Federation of Animal Sanctuaries and recognized by Tigers in America.
+The Wildcat Sanctuary is accredited by the American Sanctuary Association and the Global Federation of Animal Sanctuaries.

 Board of Directors